MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ```
 ### 1.0 - BOOT

 <p align="justify">Fallback bootloader path.
 This is the only bootloader pathname that the UEFI firmware on 64-bit X86 systems will look for without any pre-existing NVRAM boot settings, so this is what you want to use on removable media.
-As failsafe method, most firmware are include this drivers to prevent certain boot issue.</p>
+As failsafe method, most firmware are include this drivers to prevent certain boot issue.
+There are 2 types of fallback.
+Below details will explain between Temporary and Permanent method, mostly used by specified UEFI firmware and Operating System implementation.</p>

-**Details:**
+**Temporary vs Permanent:**

+`Temporary`
+- Can be ported to other GUID Partition
+- As a solution to boot certain OS (Depending on Firmware i.e., OpenCore, Clover and rEFInd)

+`Permanent`
+- Cannot be ported due to GUID info binding.

+**Operating System Implementation**

 `OpenCore`
 - Temporary: EFI\BOOT\BOOTx64.efi